hzget/hzget.github.io/notes/english/abstract.md

 alphabetically -- sorted by the first letter of their surnames -- and the audience will lose interest by the time they reach the second half.

+***Text 3*** :
+The slowing economy slightly affects people's lives.
+And they remain optimistic about the its long-term prospects.